Mqtt Plugin

 ormqtts

-, specifying the CA certificate path.
-Otherwise, this option is automatically ignored.
-Note that configuring only this option is considered one-way authentication.client_cert
+, used to specify the CA certificate path; otherwise, this option is automatically ignored.
+Please note that configuring only this option is considered one-way authentication.client_cert

 .
-Used for mutual authentication in conjunction withclient_key
+Used when mutual authentication is required, in conjunction withclient_key

 .
-If broker_addr uses a non-encrypted protocol, this option is ignored.client_key
+If broker_addr uses an unencrypted protocol, this option will be ignored.client_key

 .
-Used for mutual authentication in conjunction withclient_cert
+Used when mutual authentication is required, in conjunction withclient_cert

 .
-If broker_addr uses a non-encrypted protocol, this option is ignored.client_key_password
+If broker_addr uses an unencrypted protocol, this option will be ignored.client_key_password

-specifies the password for the client private key.
-If the private key is password-protected, this option must be set.
-If broker_addr uses a non-encrypted protocol, this option is ignored.
+indicates the password set for the client private key.
+If the private key is password-protected, this option needs to be set.
+If broker_addr uses an unencrypted protocol, this option will be ignored.

-mqtt_plugin is encapsulated based on paho.mqtt.c.
-When using it, the Channel subscription callback, RPC Server processing method, and RPC Client return all utilize threads provided by paho.mqtt.c.
-If users block the thread in the callback, it may prevent further message reception/transmission.
-As mentioned in the Module interface documentation, generally, if the task in the callback is very lightweight, it can be processed directly in the callback.
-However, if the task is heavy, it is better to schedule it to a dedicated executor for processing.
+The mqtt_plugin plugin is encapsulated based on paho.mqtt.c.
+When in use, the threads provided by paho.mqtt.c are used for Channel subscription callbacks, RPC Server processing methods, and RPC Client returns.
+When users block threads in callbacks, it may prevent continued message reception/transmission.
+As mentioned in the Module interface documentation, generally, if the task in the callback is very lightweight, it can be processed directly in the callback; but if the task in the callback is relatively heavy, it’s best to schedule it to another dedicated executor for processing.

 aimrt: